 PSPP 101: Public Sector Procurement Essentials

-In this interactive online course, participants learn about the fundamental principles that govern public-sector procurement in Canada.
-This course is highly recommended as a prerequisite for the PSPP Certificate Program.
-Course description.
+In this interactive online course, you’ll learn about the fundamental principles that govern public-sector procurement in Canada.

 - The processes, law and specific nuances that can affect procurement activities